jackyyy0228/Unsupervised_HMM/README.md

 bash run.sh
 ```

+- This script contains the training flow for GMM-HMM models, from monophone to tri2 (LDA+MLLT).

+- The trained model will decode the training set and generate new psuedo phoneme target sequence and then use it to trained next model.

 ### Alignment

-- Get phoneme alignment from lattices in decoding directory.
+- Get phoneme alignment from lattices in decoding directory, then we can get the new phoneme boundary to start the next iteration for GAN-HMM harmonization<sup>[2](#Reference)</sup>.

 ```
 $  bash local/lat_to_phones.sh $dir